 All records are kept Confidential and will be maintained at the front desk and only those staff with a need to know will have access to them.

-Certified written notification is required for any special care a child may need, any food substitutions, or any allergies a child may have prior to your child receiving care.
+Certified written notification from a physician is required for any special care a child may need, any food substitutions, or any allergies a child may have prior to your child receiving care.